 As is the way with many official bodies, the Gas and Electricity Markets Authority has a Chairman as well as executive and non-executive members.
-The current chairman of Ofgem is John Mogg, who was appointed for a second term as the head of the group in 2008.
-Lord Mogg, who became a life peer in the same year, has considerable qualifications for the role as he is also the Chairman of the European Regultors Group for Electricity and Gas and the President of the Council of European Energy Regulators.
+The current chairman of Ofgem is Martin Cave, who was appointed as the head of the group in 2018.

 When there was little or no competition in the domestic energy market, Ofgem was able to control prices with a certain amount of ease.
 As the industry became more and more liberalised, these price controls remained in place but finally started to disappear between 2000 and 2002.